rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 **Uploading APK to an Emulator using install_msf_apk.sh**

-The Metasploit Framework comes with a script that allows you to automatically upload your APK to an active emulator, and execute it.
+The Metasploit Framework comes with a script that allows you to automatically upload your APK to an active emulator and execute it.
 It requires the [Android SDK platform-tools](http://developer.android.com/sdk/installing/index.html) to run, as well as [Java](https://java.com/en/download/).

 To use this, follow these steps: